 Loreto College is equipped with state of the art performing and visual arts facilities.
 The Mary’s Mount Centre hosts The Loreto Abbey Theatre; a beautiful 500 seat theatre complete with state-of-the-art technology, where students can control sound and lighting through Wi-Fi connectivity; The Ensemble room; a modern black box performance space with upper level gantry, The Media Studio; a green screen room, three teaching studios, six generously sized Instrumental teaching rooms.
 Loreto College has three fully equipped visual art studios.

 The Arts and Co-curricular Activities

 Students at Loreto are engaged in the Arts through curriculum and these studies connect closely to our co-curricular arts activities.
-They are able to study an instrument during the school day through the Co-curricular Music program.
+They can study an instrument during the school day through the Co-curricular Music program.
 Likewise, students may study Speech and Drama through the Co-curricular Performance program.
-Performing Arts students regularly connect their curriculum studies with the Co-curricular Performance program through the annual Arts Festival, Loreto Coffee House, Drama Ensemble and the Combined St Patrick’s College and Loreto College Production, not just as performers, but as crew and designers.
+Performing Arts students regularly connect their curriculum studies with the Co-curricular Performance program through the annual Arts Festival, Loreto Coffee House, Drama Ensemble and the Loreto College Production, not just as performers, but as crew and designers.